Louiseskinner01/project1-lskinner/TESTING.md

 ### Carousels and Dropdowns
 - There are x2 carousels in the FWL website, one containing iframes to share fitness content and the other contains images and listed ingredients.
 Both carousels have been tested and are working as expected.
-- There are x12 dropdown menus on the classes page, each dropdown should open up and present the user with a class fitness program for the user to follow.
+- There are x12 dropdown menus on the classes page, each dropdown should open up and present the user with a training program for the user to follow.
 All dropdown elements have been tested and are working correctly.

    **NUTRITION**
  ![carousel-classes](documentation/readme/features/feature-carousel2.png)